GrantLindquist/Resume/README.md

 # A snippet collection of various projects that I have developed.
-*As per GCU plaigarism policy, I am unable to include all of the source code for a majority these projects.*
+*As per GCU plaigarism policy, I am unable to include all of the source code for these projects.*

 ### Hexbar Fitness